acrlakshman/BasicModelViewer/README.md

 Acknowledgements
 ----------------

-[Hammad Mazhar] both for his help in understanding the basics of computer graphics and providing his powerful camera class, whose basic functionalities are used in this project.
+[Hammad Mazhar] both for helping me to understand the basics of computer graphics and for providing his powerful camera class, the basic functionalities of which are used in this project.

-[Syoyo Fujita] for his obj file loader
+[Syoyo Fujita] for his obj file loader.

-[Pradeep Garigipati] for providing sample obj files
+[Pradeep Garigipati] for providing sample obj files.

 [Andrew Seidl]